 West Virginia's immigrant population has been inconsistent over time.
 When there was a need for immigrants (foreign-born individuals) to work in the state's early industries, they were actively recruited.
 When the need was not there, few immigrants came to the Mountain State.
 Between 2010 and 2016, West Virginia's foreign-born residents grew by 33.7 percent.
 The majority of the "new" immigrants came from Germany, India, China, Iran, and the Philippines.
-The immigrants who came to West Virginia during that six-year period helped to balance the number of native West Virginia.
+The immigrants who came to West Virginia during that six-year period helped to balance the number of native West Virginians who left the state at the same time.
+In 2018, more than 30,000 immigrants lived in West Virginia.
 Although that is only 1.7 percent of the state's total population, these "new" immigrants have proven to be a valued asset.
 They contribute to the state as taxpayers, consumers, and members of the workforce.